FLXE/katalon-api-testing/README.md

 ## Project Setup

-Clone this project and open the project using Katalon Studio.
+Clone/Download this project and open the project folder using Katalon Studio.

 ## Running the Project